rburade21/study/java_interview_questions.md

 5. execute query
 6. fetch results and process the data

+### What is the life-cycle of a servlet?
+Servlet is loaded
+servlet is instantiated
+servlet is initialized
+service the request
+servlet is destroyed

+### Lifcycle methods of servlets?
+public void init(ServletConfig config)	It is invoked only once when first request comes for the servlet.
+It is used to initialize the servlet. public void service(ServletRequest request,ServletResponse)throws ServletException,IOException	It is invoked at each request.The service() method is used to service the request. public void destroy()	It is invoked only once when servlet is unloaded.

+### Difference between forward() method and sendRedirect() method ?
+forward() method	sendRedirect() method
+1) forward() sends the same request to another resource.
+1) sendRedirect() method sends new request always because it uses the URL bar of the browser.
+2) forward() method works at server side.
+2) sendRedirect() method works at client side.
+3) forward() method works within the server only.
+3) sendRedirect() method works within and outside the server.

+### What are the life-cycle methods for a JSP?
+public void jspInit()	It is invoked only once, same as init method of the servlet. public void _jspService(ServletRequest request,ServletResponse)throws ServletException,IOException	It is invoked at each request, same as service() method of the servlet. public void jspDestroy()	It is invoked only once, same as destroy() method of the servlet.

+### What are the JSP implicit objects?
+1) out	JspWriter
+2) request	HttpServletRequest
+3) response	HttpServletResponse
+4) config	ServletConfig
+5) session	HttpSession
+6) application	ServletContext
+7) pageContext	PageContext
+8) page	Object
+9) exception	Throwable

+### What is Spring?
+Its is framework of java to design enterprise application.

+### What are the advantages of spring framework?
+Predefined Templates
+Loose Coupling
+Easy to test
+Lightweight
+Fast Development
+Powerful Abstraction
+Declarative support

+### What is the difference between BeanFactory and ApplicationContext?
+BeanFactory is the basic container whereas ApplicationContext is the advanced container.
+ApplicationContext extends the BeanFactory interface.
+ApplicationContext provides more facilities than BeanFactory such as integration with spring AOP, message resource handling for i18n

 ### What is depedancy injection?
 Dependancy injection is what we can call it as design pattern where spring container creates and inject the depedancies all over the code. so that developer need not to creeat object for those depedancies. we need to specify beans and autowire the depedancies wherever we need and spring container find those beans and creates object for us and inject it in our code.